jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.006.png" width="80" />

-(Using dashed shapes is still a bit of an open discussion.)
+(However, using dashed shapes is still a bit of an open discussion.)

 A commands can have a *name:*